gabecpf97/blog_page/README.md

 # This is the font end source code for the blog project
 This is build using react and getting data from an node backend with api calls

+## Repo and live site
+This is server repo: https://github.com/gabecpf97/blog_api (host on heroku)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).